Languages: German & French

 In the Early childhood programs, artistic activities are part of the weekly rhythm and children explore the mediums of painting, drawing, beeswax modelling and puppetry.

-Rudolf Steiner was the founder of bio-dynamic gardening.
 In Early Childhood and through the Grades, children have opportunities to garden on our picturesque school grounds.